Cushitic languages

 The Cushitic languages are a branch of the Afroasiatic language family.
-They are spoken primarily in the Horn of Africa, with minorities speaking Cushitic languages to the north in Egypt and the Sudan, and to the south in Kenya and Tanzania.
-As of 2012, the Cushitic languages with over one million speakers were Oromo, Somali, Beja, Afar, Hadiyya, Kambaata, Saho, and Sidama.
+They are spoken primarily in the Horn of Africa, with minorities speaking Cushitic languages to the north in Egypt and Sudan, and to the south in Kenya and Tanzania.
+As of 2012, the Cushitic languages with over one million speakers were Oromo, Somali, Beja, Afar, Hadiyya, Kambaata, and Sidama.

 Official status

-The Cushitic languages with the greatest number of total speakers are Oromo (37 million), Somali (22 million), Beja (3.2 million), Sidamo (3 million), and Afar (2 million).
+The Cushitic languages with the greatest number of total speakers are Oromo (37 million), Somali (24 million), Beja (3.2 million), Sidamo (3 million), and Afar (2 million).

 Oromo serves as one of the official working languages of Ethiopia and is also the working language of several of the states within the Ethiopian federal system including Oromia, Harari and Dire Dawa regional states and of the Oromia Zone in the Amhara Region.

-Somali is the first of two official languages of Somalia and three official languages of the self declared republic of Somaliland.
+Somali is the first of two official languages of Somalia and three official languages of Somaliland.
 It also serves as a language of instruction in Djibouti, and as the working language of the Somali Region in Ethiopia.

 Beja, Afar, Blin and Saho, the languages of the Cushitic branch of Afroasiatic that are spoken in Eritrea, are languages of instruction in the Eritrean elementary school curriculum.
 The constitution of Eritrea also recognizes the equality of all natively spoken languages.
 Additionally, Afar is a language of instruction in Djibouti, as well as the working language of the Afar Region in Ethiopia.

 Origin and prehistory

 Christopher Ehret argues for a unified Proto-Cushitic language in the Red Sea Hills as far back as the Early Holocene.
-Based on onomastic evidence, the Medjay and the Blemmyes of northern Nubia are believed to have spoken Cushitic languages related to the modern Beja language.
-Less certain are hypotheses which propose that Cushitic languages were spoken by the people of the C-Group culture in northern Nubia, or the people of the Kerma culture in southern Nubia.
+The expansion of Cushitic languages of the Southern Cushitic branch into the Rift Valley is associated with the Savanna Pastoral Neolithic.

 Typological characteristics

 Phonology

 Most Cushitic languages have a simple five-vowel system with phonemic length (/a a: e e: i i: o o: u u:/); a notable exception are the Agaw languages, which do not contrast vowel length, but have one or two additional central vowels.
 The consonant inventory of many Cushitic languages includes glottalic consonants, e.g. in Oromo, which has the ejectives /pʼ tʼ tʃʼ kʼ/ and the implosive /ᶑ/.
 Less common are pharyngeal consonants /ħ ʕ/, which appear e.g. in Somali or the Saho–Afar languages.

-Pitch accent is found in most Cushitic languages, and plays a prominent role in morphology and syntax.
+Most Cushitic languages have a system of restrictive tone also known as "pitch accent" in which tonal contours overlaid on the stressed syllable play a prominent role in morphology and syntax.